Battle of Fýrisvellir: Mentions on runestones

-Archeology
+Archaeology

 Two men of most likely noble descent in Uppsala have been found suffering from sword wounds on their heads.
-The men, most likely warriors serving Erik the Victorious, had suffered a violent death in battle close to Uppsala.
-Two men were buried in ship graves with their pets.
-Scientists examining the burial speculate that the men died in the battle of Fyrisvellir.
-Because the bodies discovered are from the right-time period the late 900s.
-The men were raised in Western Scandinavia or the United Kingdom and not in Uppsala.
+The men, most likely warriors serving King Eric the Victorious, had suffered a violent death in battle close to Uppsala.
+The two men were buried in ship graves with their pets.
+Scientists examining the burial speculate that the men died in the battle of Fyrisvellir because the bodies discovered are from the right-time period, the late 900s.
+The men were raised in Western Scandinavia or the United Kingdom and not in Uppsala or eastern Sweden.
 It is probable that they travelled to Uppsala for the battle at Fyrisvellir.
-The ships are typical for Viking ships in England.
+The ships are typical for Viking ships in Denmark, England and Norway.

-The men in question would probably have been buried in their home province in England or Norway if not for the violent confrontation at Uppsala.
+The dental tissue in their teeth contain DNA from animals only found in Western Scandinavia and England.
+The men in question would probably have been buried in their home province in England, Götaland or Norway if not for the violent confrontation at Uppsala.

-Indicating that the men in question died in the battle at Uppsala.